shafiahmed/aenism/source/posts/2014-01-21-the-making-of-the-beginning.html.markdown

 tags: aenism
 ---

 It's still January, not too late to add having a new blog to my resolutions.
 My last decently successful blog *aentan.com* lasted just under three years.
-I had a couple of [Hacker News front page articles](https://www.hnsearch.com/search#request/all&q=aentan.com&sortby=points+desc), a repost on [Lifehacker](http://lifehacker.com/5899592/overthinking-and-your-child+like-mind) and various job opportunities.
-Problem was… maintaining a WordPress site in a shared hosting environment became too much of a chore.
+I made it to the Hacker News front page [a couple of times](https://www.hnsearch.com/search#request/all&q=aentan.com&sortby=points+desc), reposted an article to [Lifehacker](http://lifehacker.com/5899592/overthinking-and-your-child+like-mind) and landed various job opportunities.
+Problem was… maintaining a WordPress site in a shared hosting environment is annoying.
 Dreamhost was a hundred bucks a year.
 Didn't make sense anymore.

 I tried to develop my own blog engine [*Pure*](http://writeonpure.com) and wrote a couple of articles on it.
 It was an ambitious project in which articles are visually composed like Keynote or Powerpoint slides.
 It's a Javascript monster.
 I spent a year developing it with my free time but it didn't stick with me.
-I have to use a browser to write and I couldn't do it offline.
+I had to rely on a browser to write and I couldn't easily write offline.
 Still feels like a lot of work.

 So here I am with a new setup.
 It's much better and it's free.